-- Products targeting global-level stakeholders may include only the Key Findings (Module 1). - Products targeting national senior stakeholders may include three modules, such as the one-page key findings overview, maps and the population table (Modules 1, 2 and 3). - Products targeting national and subnational stakeholders will include most or all modules, including an overview of the most affected areas (Modules 1 to 9).
+- Reports targeting globallevel stakeholders, which may include only the Key Findings (Module 1). - Reports targeting national senior stakeholders, which may include three modules, such as the one-page key findings overview, maps and the population table (Modules 1, 2 and 3). - Reports targeting national and subnational stakeholders, which include most or all modules, including an overview of the most affected areas (Modules 1 to 9).